ARTWORK

 Any movement will cause blurring – it may be worth investing in a tripod and using either a remote control or self-timer to eliminate all camera movement.
 Make sure the camera lens is positioned at the centre of the artwork and that they are parallel with each other.

-but if you looking to create images for quality prints you need to at least use an SLR camera
+Let me finish by saying that the pointers given above are to create better images but if you looking to create images for quality prints you need to at least use an SLR camera